DrStefanFriedrich/f2blib/README.md

 * Right now variables must be named x_i, where i is an integer and parameters must be named p_j, where j is an integer.
-* The maximum number of parameters and variables is 128, respectively.

 ## References